RafaBargiela/MetagenomeProcessing/README.md

 - Quality control have using _fastqc_ and adapter trimming using _cutadapt_.
 - Assembling the reads using MEGAHIT.
 - Gene prediction and annotation with PROKKA.
-- Additional functional annotation was added using emapper and DIAMOND with the eggNOG database.
+- Additional functional annotation using DIAMOND with the eggNOG database.
 - Taxonomic classification of metagenomic reads.

 ## Initial files